WadhahEssam/password-pocket/README.md

 npm install
 ```

-4. Put database information in the .env file
+4. Create database and put your database configration in the .env file
 ```
 DB_DATABASE=password-pocket
 DB_USERNAME=root